 Examples of the major currency pairs are below…

 Then there is also other currency pairs called the Minors.
-Minor currency pairs, also known as cross pairs, are also great to trade, but their costs and volatility are often a lot higher which can make them a bit more risky.
+Minor currency pairs, also known as cross pairs, are also great to trade.
+However, their costs and volatility are often a lot higher which can make them a bit more risky.

 Examples of the Minor currency pairs are below…

 Then there is also the Exotic currency pairs.
-These pairs contains currencies from emerging markets and other currencies that has high volatility and often times low liquidity.
+These pairs contains currencies from emerging markets such as the South African Rand (ZAR) or the Turkish Lira (TRY).